pscl4rke/counting-rota/README.md

 but also to handle making redrafts, by computing the smallest possible change needed to satisfy updated constraints.

-These are some of the goals of the rotas it generates:
+These are some of the properties of the rotas it generates:

 * No clashes with unavailability!
 * Evenly spread among people
 * Not serving too many times in a row
 * Not always putting the same people together

+These are the properties I want but haven't yet got:

+* Avoiding massive gaps in a counter's schedule
 * Takes into account service so far on previous rotas
 * Handle "can do but prefer not to"
 * Ensures enough combined experience

-We're not yet at that point!